 However, as I said, once it’s installed in your house, it stops being neutral.
 It now reads as a bossy beige with a pink undertone that must be taken into consideration when you are decorating.

 In my 20 year career as a decorator and colour expert, I have seen more pink beige carpet installed throughout the home than any other colour.

 One of my readers sent me this photo while her brand new pink beige carpet was in the middle of being installed with this note:

 Yes I know it’s wrong, how much to help me figure out wall paint?

 And she was not alone in making this mistake.
 I have spoken to so many clients over the years who’ve said “Please, come over and help me choose a paint colour, I always end up with pink walls”.

 This client (below) had almost finished her new build before she found my blog.
 She hired us to choose new paint colours for her house because the existing creamy/yellow (shown above) was so wrong with everything.

 “I found Maria after so many decisions had already been made, I see so many choices that don’t relate!”

 The reason I’ve given you two examples (above) is because there’s probably more carpet out there in varying shades of pink beige than any other neutral.

-How I know this, is I have been in and seen photos of literally thousands of homes and the number one, most installed carpet colour is pink beige.
+How do I know this?
+I have been in and seen photos of literally thousands of homes and the number one, most installed carpet colour is PINK BEIGE.